 In circumstances where the application is a joint application, the agency may only inform the prospective adopter who is the convicted or cautioned individual of the specific reason for terminating Stage One.
-The social worker should explain to that person that the agency will not inform the other person of the specific conviction or caution but will inform them that because of information obtained from the checks the joint application cannot proceed.
+The social worker should explain to that person that the agency will not inform the other applicant of the specific conviction or caution but will inform them that because of information obtained from the checks the joint application cannot proceed.

-Likewise, where the checks reveal information about an adult member of the household that indicates that the agency must terminate Stage One, the agency is restricted from disclosing information about that conviction or caution which prevents the application from proceeding.
+Likewise, where the checks reveal information about an adult member of the household which indicates that the agency must terminate Stage One, the agency is restricted from disclosing information about that conviction or caution which prevents the application from proceeding.
 It may inform that individual and suggest that they inform the prospective adopter but it may not do so itself.
-In such a case, the agency should counsel the prospective adopter that its checks indicate that the agency must not continue with Stage One and that its checks indicate that the agency should not proceed with the application.
+In such a case, the agency should counsel the prospective adopter that its checks indicate that the agency must not continue with Stage One, and that its checks indicate that the agency should not proceed with the application.

 The GP's report should have been written within the 6 months prior to the Adoption Panel meeting and Agency Decision which considers the application and cover the matters specified in Part 2 of Schedule 4 AAR 2005.